 The first organisation Survivor Corps Burundi works with is the Associations des Femmes Juridiques du Burundi (AFJB).
-They are an umbrella organisation including many of the countries women’s organisations, and exist to provide support to vulnerable women around the country, ensure that they are able to exercise their legal rights, and lobby for better legal protection of women.
+They are an umbrella organisation including many of the countries women’s organisations, and exist to provide support to vulnerable women around the country,ensure that they are able to exercise their legal rights, and lobby for better legal protection of women on the hit and run attorney cases. vases.
 When I meet the Programmes Officer, Patricia Ntahorubuze, she talks about the ways in which women can be doubly marginalised; in a general sense of being poor, displaced, or traumatised by war, but in the second place due to the attitudes their families take to them, and the failure to recognise their specific needs.

 She talks of the many types of women who are vulnerable; widows, former combatants, former child soldiers, those who have been raped, and girls who are head of their households.
 These women often struggle to integrate in their communities; if they have been raped, they may face rejection by their families and communities.
 Similarly, former combatants who are women have violated many strongly-held gender norms, and will struggle to reintegrate for this reason.
 Unfortunately, these two categories will often overlap; many women who have participated in the war will also have been subjected to gender based violence.
 Many of the women the AFJB exists to help also have problems relating to property, particularly in the case of widows, who risk being “chased from the house” as their husband’s family tries to claim their property and “manage” the widow – a violation of numerous rights including the rights to property, privacy, and family.